3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: TSD objects associated to Lie algebras

 \begin{remark} {\rm Observe that if we were to extend the group heap structure to the associated group algebra, then the two forms, set-theoretic and quantum heap, of reversibility would coincide, as a direct inspection shows. } \end{remark}

-The reversibility condition plays a fundamental role in the construction of framed link invariants as it algebraically represents the Reidemeister move II.
-It is easy to see that, in general, the TSD structure associated to a Lie algebra as described at the beginning of Section~\ref{sec:LieTSD} does no satisfy the reversibility condition given above for quantum heaps.
+The reversibility condition plays a fundamental role, as it algebraically represents the Reidemeister move II.
+It is easy to see that, in general, the TSD structure associated to a Lie algebra as described at the beginning of Section~\ref{sec:LieTSD} does not satisfy the reversibility condition given above for quantum heaps.
 We pose the following definition. \begin{definition} {\rm Let $(X,T)$ be a TSD object in the category of vector spaces.
-We say that $T$ is {\it reversible} if there exists a morphism $\tilde T: X\otimes X\otimes X\longrightarrow X$ that turns $(X,\tilde T)$ into a TSD object, and satisfies the equation (reversibility condition)
+We say that $T$ is {\it reversible} if there exists a morphism $\tilde T: X\otimes X\otimes X\longrightarrow X$ such that $(X,\Delta,\tilde T)$ is a TSD object, and the pair $(T,\tilde T)$ satisfies the equation (reversibility condition)

 A similar equality is also required when exchanging the roles of $\tilde T$ and $T$.
 Moreover, we say that $T$ is reversible with respect to $\tilde T$.
 In this situation we say that $X$ is a {\it ternary rack} in the category of vector spaces. } \end{definition} We now show that, when $(X,T)$ arises from a Lie algebra $L$ as described above, $(X,T)$ is a ternary rack.
 Observe that the reversibility condition, with notation of pairs $(a,x)\in \mathbbm k\oplus L =: X$ is written